 \section{Introduction}

 Much of modern mathematical physics concerns the search for and formalization of mathematical structures concerning the occurrence of physical phenomena in Nature.
 Examples include spontaneous symmetry breaking, the theory of phase transitions, Bose-Einstein condensation, and so on.
-This can be done at various levels of rigour.
-In any event, unless perhaps in very simple cases, one can not avoid making assumptions and thus will consider a certain model that approaches reality.
-This for example already happens in the study of the hyperfine structure of the spectrum of the Hydrogen atom, where one often ``neglects'' the relativistic interactions which are strictly speaking always present.
+This can be done at various levels of rigor.
+In any event, unless perhaps in very simple cases, one can not avoid making assumptions and thus will consider a certain model that approaches reality.\footnote{The precise meaning of ``approximation of reality'' is an important point in of discussion the philosophy of physics \cite{Ardourel,Norton,Wu}.
+Our starting point is the one due to Butterfield \cite{Butterfield}, clarified below.} This for example already happens in the study of the hyperfine structure of the spectrum of the Hydrogen atom, where one often ``neglects'' the relativistic interactions which are strictly speaking always present.
 Depending on the purpose of the study such assumptions are usually well founded and therefore they (often) do not affect the description of the physical system of interest.